sgminer-dev/sgminer/doc/API.md

                               the interval INT must be specified as a number between 0 and 9999 seconds.
-INT is not required otherwise. addprofile|NAME:ALGORITHM:NFACTOR:LOOKUPGAP:DEVICE:INTENSITY:XINTENSITY:RAWINTENSITY:GPUENGINE:GPUMEMCLOCK
+INT is not required otherwise.

+ changepoolprofile|N,NAME (*)
+               none           There is no reply section just the STATUS section stating the results of changing the profile of pool N to profile NAME.

+addprofile|NAME:ALGORITHM:NFACTOR:LOOKUPGAP:DEVICE:INTENSITY:XINTENSITY:RAWINTENSITY:GPUENGINE:GPUMEMCLOCK
             :GPUTHREADS:GPUFAN:GPUPOWERTUNE:GPUVDDC:SHADERS:THREADCONCURRENCY:WORKSIZE (*)
             none              There is no reply section just the STATUS section